A.D. Vision: PiQ

 PiQ premiered in May 2008 as a replacement for Newtype USA.
 It was published by PiQ LLC, a now-defunct subsidiary.
 The magazine had a broader focus and expanded coverage of topics beyond anime and manga.
 PiQ retained much of the editorial staff and freelance writers that once worked on its predecessor, as well as its 15,000 subscribers.
 In June 2008, after only four issues had been published, PiQ was canceled and its offices abruptly closed down.
 The July 2008 dated issue, which had already been released when the announcement was made, was the magazine's last issue.

 Lawsuits

 ARM Corporation

 In 2008, A.D.
 Vision sued ARM Corporation and its parent Sojitz for a breach in a contract made previously.
 In the suit, the exact amount A.D.
 Vision paid to license twenty-nine titles was disclosed.
-The lawsuit was withdrawn and no ruling was made.
+The lawsuit was withdrawn, and no ruling was made.

 Gainax

 In August 2011, A.D.
-Vision sued Gainax over their refusal to accept an option payment for the perpetual live-action rights to Neon Genesis Evangelion, including the planned live-action film; ADV charges that by refusing to accept payment, Gainax broke the contract and is asking for the rights and legal fees.
+Vision sued Gainax over their refusal to accept an option payment for the perpetual live-action rights to Neon Genesis Evangelion, including the planned live-action film; ADV charged that by refusing to accept payment, Gainax broke the contract and was asking for the rights and legal fees.